TeddyCr/twitter-sentiment/doc/index.rst

 *Release v0.0.1*

-twitter-sentiment is a lightway python 3 library that allows you to evaluate the sentiment of tweets.
+twitter-sentiment is a light-weight Python 3 library that allows you to evaluate the sentiment of tweets.
 Behind the scene, twitter-sentiment classify tweets as either positive (1) or negative (0) and returns a ratio of positive tweets.

 The library also includes features to get structured tweets, users, and user mentions to build and develop insights regarding users and their tweets.